edspective/edspective.github.io/_pages/share.md

 ## Book Format

 The _Shape of College_ is a collection of student profiles.
 We are going for a vibe similar to <a href="https://www.portraitsofresilience.com/" target="_blank">Portraits of Reslience</a> or <a href="http://www.humansofnewyork.com/" target="_blank">Humans of New York</a>.
 Each profile will include three sections:
-1. What the world sees.
+1. What we show the world.
 A headshot accompanied by a brief biographical blurb.
-2. What the admissions office sees.
+2. What we show admissions.
 Your favorite sample college application accompanied by a list of admissions outcomes.
-3. What nobody sees.
+3. What we show no one.
 A 3-5 page autobiographical snippet about how your view of the world has changed since leaving high school.

 ## Submission Process